Skip to main content

 2. Create and Run a Lens Session

-Next, you will create a Python example that defines and runs a custom lens to analyze a pre-recorded video.
-A Lens defines how data flows into and out of Newton and how that data is interpreted for a given use case.
+Next, you will create a Python example that defines and runs a custom Lens on a pre-recorded video.
+A Lens controls how data is ingested, interpreted, and returned by Newton.
+Default parameters are provided and can be adjusted later.
+The parameters within the lens configuration can be edited to customize the analysis for your specific needs.
 Open the following code snippet in your text editor to get started:

 def main(args):